basho/basho_docs/content/riak/kv/2.1.1/developing/usage/document-store.md

 ---

-Although Riak wasn't explicitly created as a document store, two features recently added to Riak---[Riak Search](/riak/kv/2.1.1/developing/usage/search/) and [Riak Data Types](/riak/kv/2.1.1/developing/data-types/)---make it possible to use Riak as a highly scalable document store with rich querying capabilities.
+Although Riak wasn't explicitly created as a document store, two features recently added to Riak---[Riak search](/riak/kv/2.1.1/developing/usage/search/) and [Riak Data Types](/riak/kv/2.1.1/developing/data-types/)---make it possible to use Riak as a highly scalable document store with rich querying capabilities.
 In this tutorial, we'll build a basic implementation of a document store using [Riak maps](/riak/kv/2.1.1/developing/data-types/maps).

 ## Basic Approach

-Riak Search enables you to implement a document store in Riak in a variety of ways.
+Riak search enables you to implement a document store in Riak in a variety of ways.
 You could, for example, store and query JSON objects or XML and then retrieve them later via Solr queries.
-In this tutorial, however, we will store data in [Riak maps](/riak/kv/2.1.1/developing/data-types/maps), index that data using Riak Search, and then run Solr queries against those stored objects.
+In this tutorial, however, we will store data in [Riak maps](/riak/kv/2.1.1/developing/data-types/maps), index that data using Riak search, and then run Solr queries against those stored objects.

 You can think of these Search indexes as **collections**.
 Each indexed